mehedi609/SPA-with-laravel-vuejs/readme.md

-# This is a real time single page app forum app.
+# This is a real time single page app "Forum Discussion" .

 ## In this app I will use Pusher, Laravel, websocket, Vuejs, Veutify, JWT and Markdown